RichStone/mareposa/README.md

 $ mareposa create --readme blank
 ```

-If you have already created a remote repo, you can also just add-commit-push:
+If you have already created a remote repo, you can also just perform add-commit-push:
 ```
 $ mareposa create --locally --gh-user GUTHUB_USER_NAME --repo-name YOUR_REPO
 ```

-**Please be aware that maREPOsa is in its early beta phase and can generate unexpected behaviour.
+**Please be aware that maREPOsa is in its early beta phase and can generate unexpected behaviour.**
-The functionality has still to be tested on Windows and Linux.**

-‼️
-> Don't run `mareposa create --locally` by mistake in some existing repo as it will add-commit-push automatically.

 ## Development setup if you like to contribute

+The quickest way to get started is to `git clone` the repository and after you have made some changes to run the script with `python cli.py mareposa create --locally` from the mareposa directory.

-Consider installing pipsi to install maREPOsa.
+Also consider installing pipsi to install maREPOsa.
 It is another kind of `pip`.
 It will automatically install maREPOsa and its isolated venv dependencies in your /Users/USER_NAME/.local/ directory.

 Here are the [installation instructions for pipsi](https://github.com/mitsuhiko/pipsi#readme).